RakhithJK/OfficeDev-teams-toolkit-wiki/How-Authentication-Works-in-TeamsFx.md

 ## Overview

 A typical Teams tab application usually needs to obtain a currently logged-in user identity to build a single sign-on experience for the application user.
-To access user information protected by Azure Active Directory and to access data from services like Facebook and Twitter, the application needs to establish a trusted connection with those providers.
+To access user information protected by Microsoft Entra and to access data from services like Facebook and Twitter, the application needs to establish a trusted connection with those providers.
 For example, if your application is calling Microsoft Graph APIs to obtain a user's profile photo, you need to authenticate the user to retrieve the appropriate authentication tokens.

 ## How auth code flow works in a frontend only Teams Tab application

-frontend only Teams Tab application created by Teams Toolkit, we leverage the [AAD Auth Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) as the authentication mechanism to provide user login experience in Teams Tab apps.
+frontend only Teams Tab application created by Teams Toolkit, we leverage the [Microsoft Entra Auth Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) as the authentication mechanism to provide user login experience in Teams Tab apps.
 The template provides a simple Teams Tab that can get user login information.

 The sequence chart below shows how the authentication flow works in a frontend only Teams Tab application.